Minimum wage: History

 Modern minimum wage laws trace their origin to the Ordinance of Labourers (1349), which was a decree by King Edward III that set a maximum wage for laborers in medieval England.
-King Edward III, who was a wealthy landowner, was dependent, like his lords, on serfs to work the land.
+Edward, who was a wealthy landowner, was dependent, like his lords, on serfs to work the land.
 In the autumn of 1348, the Black Plague reached England and decimated the population.
 The severe shortage of labor caused wages to soar and encouraged King Edward III to set a wage ceiling.
 Subsequent amendments to the ordinance, such as the Statute of Labourers (1351), increased the penalties for paying a wage above the set rates.

 While the laws governing wages initially set a ceiling on compensation, they were eventually used to set a living wage.
 An amendment to the Statute of Labourers in 1389 effectively fixed wages to the price of food.
 As time passed, the Justice of the Peace, who was charged with setting the maximum wage, also began to set formal minimum wages.
 The practice was eventually formalized with the passage of the Act Fixing a Minimum Wage in 1604 by King James I for workers in the textile industry.

 By the early 19th century, the Statutes of Labourers was repealed as the increasingly capitalistic United Kingdom embraced laissez-faire policies which disfavored regulations of wages (whether upper or lower limits).
 The subsequent 19th century saw significant labor unrest affect many industrial nations.
 As trade unions were decriminalized during the century, attempts to control wages through collective agreement were made.

 It was not until the 1890s that the first modern legislative attempts to regulate minimum wages were seen in New Zealand and Australia.
 The movement for a minimum wage was initially focused on stopping sweatshop labor and controlling the proliferation of sweatshops in manufacturing industries.
 The sweatshops employed large numbers of women and young workers, paying them what were considered to be substandard wages.
 The sweatshop owners were thought to have unfair bargaining power over their employees, and a minimum wage was proposed as a means to make them pay fairly.
 Over time, the focus changed to helping people, especially families, become more self-sufficient.

 In the United States, the late 19th-century ideas for favoring a minimum wage also coincided with the eugenics movement.
 As a consequence, some economists at the time, including Royal Meeker and Henry Rogers Seager, argued for the adoption of a minimum wage not only to support the worker, but to support their desired semi- and skilled laborers while forcing the undesired workers (including the idle, immigrants, women, racial minorities, and the disabled) out of the labor market.
 The result, over the longer term, would be to limit the nondesired workers' ability to earn money and have families, and thereby, remove them from the economists' ideal society.